Approx. Time Difference

 Travel by Bus

 Buses are a part of daily life in Rio.
 Students often take the bus, or a combination of metro and bus, to PUC-Rio and back.
 Rio de Janeiro has an extensive bus system with many options, covering most of the city.
 After you arrive in Rio and participate in orientation, you will learn more about which bus lines go to PUC-Rio, and where the bus stops are located.
-The average bus fair is R$2.75-3.50 each way.
-You are discouraged from taking unofficial buses or minivans, called kombis.
-While on the bus, make sure to be aware of your surroundings, and avoid using headphones.
+The average bus fair is R$3,80-4,00 each way.
+Avoid unofficial buses or minivans, called kombis.
+While on the bus, be aware of your surroundings, and avoid using headphones.
 Carry small change so that when you pay for your bus fare, you do not reveal how much money you have with you.
 City buses are a common way to commute to and from school, but they are discouraged during the evening hours.
 At night, it is much safer to take a radio-hailed taxi to your destination.

 According to the U.S. Department of State, Brazil’s intercity roads are widely recognized as among the most dangerous in the world.
 Poor driving skills, bad roads, and a high density of trucks combine to make travel considerably more hazardous than in the United States.
 There are no laws requiring truckers to take mandatory rest stops and they often drive for excessive periods of time.
 All major intercity routes are saturated with heavy truck traffic and for the most part have only two lanes.
 Road maintenance is inadequate and some long distance roads through the Amazon forest are impassable much of the year.
 There are few railroads and passenger train travel is almost non-existent.
 Private cars and public buses are the main modes of intercity road travel.